 Garmin Enduro: Price, availability and what's in the box

 The Garmin Enduro comes in two versions: the standard Enduro comes with a steel bezel and costs $799.99 / £699.99 or there is the even more premium Carbon Grey DLC Titanium version for $899.99 / £799.99.

-In the box you'll find the watch itself, a user guide and charging cable.
+In the box, you'll find the watch itself, a user guide and a charging cable.

 I'm not saying it will function indefinitely using solar power only, especially if the GPS is often turned on.
 In theory, the Instinct Solar can do just that, although only in battery saver mode and considering it gets ample amount of sun exposure.
 All that said, the Enduro's battery life is pretty darn impressive: if you don't use the GPS for hours every day, I don't think it needs charging more often than once a month.

 One new feature definitely worth mentioning is the new UltraFit nylon strap.
 Now, this is not a revolutionary feature – many other GPS multisport watches have nylon straps – but it works really well on the Enduro.
 Considering the size and the weight of the watch (71 grams with the strap), it's great that you can adjust the strap so it fits your wrist perfectly.
 Not only it's more comfortable to wear the watch but it can also improve heart rate readings without having to overtighten the watch.

 The user interface and navigation of Garmin Enduro is the carbon copy of the Fenix 6: no touchscreen, five-button navigation, widget view, the whole lot.
 If you used a Garmin watch in recent years, you will know where to find all the features you need.